wsDev0/Silver/README.md

 # Silver
-A parallel lexer used in the Copper language
+A concurrent lexer used in the Copper language